geekyfox/scheming/leanpub/chapter_3.md

 That's a one-liner function that relies on two important concepts.

 First one is the scope.
 Scope is pretty much just a binding between variables' names and their values.
-For now just think of it as a sort of a dictionary (it's not exactly that, but we'll get there)
+For now just think of it as a sort of a dictionary (it's not exactly that, but we'll get there when we'll get there).

 Another one is differentiation between eager and lazy evaluation.
 Before I go into explaining *what exactly do I mean by eager and lazy evaluation* in the context of this story, I first have to elaborate the pragmatics for having all that at the first place.